Lake Louise area hiking

 Good for families

 Crowds: Busy at the dock and Rockpile end.
-Walk further down the shore to escape the crowd.
-Moraine Lake requires shuttle - no personal vehicles.
-Season: Accessible once Moraine Lake Road opens (typically late May or early June).
-Shuttle-only access throughout summer.
+Walk farther down the shore for a calmer section.
+Moraine Lake personal-vehicle access is generally restricted; verify official access options.
+Season: Usually accessible once Moraine Lake Road opens, typically late May or early June.
+Verify current shuttle and access rules with Parks Canada.
 Flat, well-groomed path along the shore; views of Fay Glacier and waterfall at the back.
 Boardwalks over glacial streams near the far end are the quietest spot.
 For reflection shots, walk approx. 500 m down; more sheltered from wind.

 Easy